aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** To prepare this EGV, forest stands with forest type equal to "19", "21", "24" or "25" are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised (presence = 1, NA otherwise).
-Resulting geometries are then rasterised with `egvtools::polygon2input()` with background covering (value 0).
-This layer was then aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+Resulting geometries are then rasterised with the workflow `egvtools::polygon2input()` with background covering (value 0).
+This layer was then aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.